 The terms of PLI often do not protect councils or residents from liability or accident, and it is questionable that PLI is fully valid for street parties for the following reasons:

-- PLI usually excludes damage to property not belonging to residents (including to the highway, street furniture and vehicles), from wilful or malicious acts or theft, or during ‘setting up’ and ‘taking down’ the event.
+- PLI often excludes damage to property not belonging to residents (including to the highway, street furniture and vehicles), from wilful or malicious acts or theft, or during ‘setting up’ and ‘taking down’ the event.